Creality K1 Max AI Fast 3D Printer with 300 x 300 x 300mm Print Size

 The Creality K1 Max’s hotend and extruder system features a dual-gear direct drive extruder powered by a 36mm stepper motor, a volcano-style hotend with a titanium alloy heat break, ceramic heater reaching 200°C in 40 seconds (up to 300°C max)

-Creality K1 Max 3D printer nozzle and wiring on textured green background.
+Creality K1 Max 3D printer nozzle and parts on green honeycomb background, showcasing components possibly used in 3D printing processes.

 The dual-gear direct drive extruder uses a 36mm stepper motor for precise filament control